andmulLABS01/Deployment_4AM/README.md

 ## Steps:

 ### 1. Clone, branch, and make the update to the Jenkinsfile, and merge back into main, before you start your Jenkins build!!!
-   - This process is to give us practice in using Git and experience in day-to-day operations of a DevOps engineer.
+- This process is to give us practice using Git and experience in the day-to-day operations of a DevOps engineer.
-   - During certain steps in the process, there will be subsections were git commands will need to be used to complete step 1.
+- During certain steps in the process, there will be subsections where git commands will need to be used to complete step 1.
-	- Create new repository on GitHub
+   	- Create a new repository on GitHub
-	- Use git commands to clone the Kura Deployment 4 repository to local instance and push to new repository
+	- Use git commands to clone the Kura Deployment 4 repository to the local instance and push it to the new repository
-	- Branch, update and merge Jenkinsfile into main branch
+	- Branch, update, and merge Jenkinsfile into the main branch

 ### 2. Create a T.2 medium in your public subnet:
 - We are using a larger EC2 instance as we will host both our Jenkins server and webserver on the same machine.